-1.4 Cross platform, build system agnostic
+1.4 All platforms, all build systems and compilers

-Conan works and is being actively used on Windows, Linux (Ubuntu, Debian, RedHat, ArchLinux, Raspbian), OSX, FreeBSD, and SunOS, and, as it is portable, it might work in any other platform that can run python.
-In the documentation, examples for a specific OS might be found, such as conan install . -s compiler="Visual Studio", which will be specific for Windows users.
-If on a different system, the reader should adapt to their own platform and settings (for example conan install . -s compiler=gcc).
+Conan works on Windows, Linux (Ubuntu, Debian, RedHat, ArchLinux, Raspbian), OSX, FreeBSD, and SunOS, and, as it is portable, it might work in any other platform that can run Python.
+It can target any existing platform, from bare metal, to desktop, mobile, embedded, servers, cross-building.